 This type of review process involves a subset of the full committee membership, delegated this authority by the Chair, to independently evaluate the protocol, and when all reviewers concur, the protocol is approval.
 At FSU, expedited review is performed by two IRB members, and the Chair.

 NOTE: Reviews via the expedited process usually take approximately three to four weeks, provided that the application is complete at the time of submission and researchers have answered any questions to the IRB's satisfaction.
 To ensure the completeness of your application, please review our training requirements and templates/required forms.

-3. Full Committee Review: This category of review is reserved for research proposals that involve greater than minimal risk or a particular vulnerable population as defined in the regulations, or that may require limited IRB review of certain exempt research.
+3. Full Committee Review: This category of review is reserved for research proposals that are not eligible for expedited review; involve greater than minimal risk or a particular vulnerable population as defined in the regulations, or that may require limited IRB review of certain exempt research.
 Examples include:

-- Research where there is a risk that confidentiality could be violated and, if breached, could result in potential criminal or civil liability, or damage to a subject’s financial standing, employability, or reputation
+- Research where a breach of confidentiality could reasonably place subjects at risk of criminal or civil liability, or be damaging to a subject’s financial standing, employability, educational advancement or reputation

 Important Distinction: Note that protocols involving the deception of research subjects, or other potentially vulnerable populations such as students or economically disadvantaged persons may be reviewed by the full committee.

 Full committee meetings are held monthly at a time and location that is subject to change from semester to semester.
 Information regarding the time and place of meetings may be obtained by checking Meeting Dates & Deadlines posted on this website.
 Protocols that require review at a convened full committee meeting must be received by the FSU OHSP prior to the posted times on each deadline day.

 Principal Investigators and faculty advisors may attend the full committee meeting if requested by the primary reviewer for a protocol, and may provide information to the members; however, they may not be present during the final discussion and vote.
 IRB members may not participate in the review and approval process of their own protocols.